Parsippany NJ Expungement of an Arrest Attorney

 c.
 Any person who has been arrested or held to answer for a crime shall be barred from the relief provided in this section where the dismissal, discharge, or acquittal resulted from a determination that the person was insane or lacked the mental capacity to commit the crime charged.

-Contact a Mt.
-Olive NJ Expungement Lawyer for a Free Consultation
+Contact a Mount Olive NJ Arrest Expungement Lawyer for a Free Consultation

-If you are eligible based on the above requirements, the experienced criminal defense lawyers at the Tormey Law Firm can help you file for an expungement to have disorderly persons offenses removed from your record.
-Contact us toll-free at 866-949-6948, or use our online contact form to schedule a free consultation about your case.
+If you are eligible based on the above requirements, the experienced criminal defense lawyers at the Tormey Law Firm can help you file for an expungement to remove an arrest from your record.
+Contact us toll-free at 866-949-6948, or use our online contact form to schedule a free consultation about your specific case with a Morris County expungement lawyer.